Minicharged Particles at Accelerators: Progress and Prospects: Minicharged Particle Searches at Accelerator Experiments

-The SUB-Millicharge ExperimenT (SUBMET), a proton fixed-target experiment aimed at mCP searches using the $30$~GeV proton beam accelerated in the main ring at the Japan Proton Accelerator Research Complex (J-PARC), recently received Stage~2 approval in June 2023.
-A MAPP/milliQan-like detector comprising multiple layers of stacked scintillator bars, each coupled to a PMT, has been suggested to search for mCPs produced principally via the decays of neutral mesons~\cite{Kim2021}; based on $30$~GeV proton--fixed-target collisions, mCPs produced from the decays of primary neutral mesons as heavy as the $\psi\left(2S\right)$ can be studied.
+The SUB-Millicharge ExperimenT (SUBMET), a proton fixed-target experiment aimed at mCP searches using the $30$~GeV proton beam accelerated in the main ring at the Japan Proton Accelerator Research Complex (J-PARC)~\cite{Choi2020}, received Stage~2 approval in June 2023.
+A MAPP/milliQan-like detector comprising multiple layers of stacked scintillator bars, each individually coupled to a photomultiplier tube (PMT), was installed in 2024 and has since been taking data to search for mCPs produced principally via the decays of neutral mesons~\cite{Kim2021}; based on $30$~GeV proton--fixed-target collisions, mCPs produced from the decays of primary neutral mesons as heavy as the $\psi\left(2S\right)$ can be studied.
 Considering a double-layer detector design located $30$~m underground and $280$~m from the target, and a total sample of $N_{\mathrm{POT}}~=~10^{22}$ collected over three years, a projected sensitivity that surpasses the bounds set by both the BEBC and SLAC mQ experiments (over the mass range covered) was reported~\cite{Kim2021}.
 Notably, excellent sensitivity projections were obtained for light mCPs with masses below $\sim0.2$~GeV, reaching effective charges as low as $\sim 5 \times 10^{-5}\:e$ (at the $95\%$ CL).